5 Steps to Declutter in 2021

-It’s the time of year when people around the world make promises to themselves about how they’re going to make life better in 2020.
-Whether it’s working out more often, taking that trip to Europe, or going for that job promotion, you probably have something in mind that you want to accomplish next year.
+It’s the time of year when people around the world make promises to themselves about how they’re going to make life better in 2021.
+Whether it’s working out more often, taking that road trip with the family, or going for that job promotion, you probably have something in mind that you want to accomplish next year.
 Unfortunately, all too often, these promises are forgotten or abandoned within the first few weeks of the year.

 Decluttering and organizing at home is a popular resolution for a good reason.
 An organized home creates a foundation for an organized life.
 It’s been shown that clutter significantly impacts mental health.